UsabilityEngineering/GroceryPals/README.md

 * Analyzed the user data gathered through the survey to draw logical conclusions about our proposed product.

-* **data gathered:**
+**data gathered:**

-Our data gathered includes all user inputs into the survey
+* Our data gathered includes all user inputs into the survey, specific data will be linked in the **Supplementary Materials** Section in the Link Below

-* and most important outcomes
+**Most important outcomes**

+* All personas are Chico State Students
+* With the exception of two responses, nobody currently compares prices at the grocery store
+* An overwhelming majority of responses support the ability to compare prices across different stores

 [Full phase 1 report](phase1/)